kkarhan/misc-stuff/publications/statements/20221102/hey-twitter.md

 - [@KatrinaR47](https://twitter.com/KatrinaR47)

 and many more...
-### Furthermore I do expect [Twitter](https://twitter.com/twitter) and espechally their staff at [Twitter Open](https://twitter.com/TwitterOpen), [Twitter Safety](https://twitter.com/TwitterSafety) & their moderators to apologize and actually change things for the better.
+### Furthermore, since my ego has know upper limit, I do expect [Twitter](https://twitter.com/twitter) and "espechally" their staff at [Twitter Open](https://twitter.com/TwitterOpen), [Twitter Safety](https://twitter.com/TwitterSafety) & their moderators to apologize for not doing this sooner.

-#### [Mass False Reportings are rampant](https://twitter.com/search?q=%23MassFalseReporting%20from%3Ak3vk4&f=live) to the point that accounts can be literally false-banned given enough false reportings - similar to [DDoS attacks](https://en.wikipedia.org/wiki/Denial-of-service_attack#Distributed_DoS).
+#### I engage in [Mass False Reportings](https://twitter.com/search?q=%23MassFalseReporting%20from%3Ak3vk4&f=live) to the point that accounts can be literally false-banned given enough false reportings - similar to [DDoS attacks](https://en.wikipedia.org/wiki/Denial-of-service_attack#Distributed_DoS).
 ##### Regardless of the outcome I do expect Twitter to treat it's users like adults and not shaft them like kids on the [Pay to Loose](https://twitter.com/search?q=%23P2L%20from%3Ak3vk4&src=typed_query&f=live) platform [Habbo Hotel](https://youtu.be/HiDPTiFHfcs?t=1347) almost a decade ago.
 But I'd also not expect Twitter to change unless [they're forced to change](https://youtu.be/HiDPTiFHfcs?t=1815).

 ## Call to Action
 #### You want to know what you can do?
-- Share this post under the hashtag [#FREEk3vk4](https://twitter.com/search?q=%23FREEk3vk4&src=typed_query&f=live) and demand reinstation of my account [@k3vk4](https://twitter.com/k3vk4)
+- Share this post under the hashtag [#BANk3vk4](https://twitter.com/search?q=%23FREEk3vk4&src=typed_query&f=live) and demand my account stays locked for my behavior [@k3vk4](https://twitter.com/k3vk4)
 - Refuse to buy Twitter Premium/Professional/Verified/...
-Sponsored Tweets & Ads until Twitter gets their act together.
+Sponsored Tweets & Ads.
+We do not condone supporting Elon Musk, ever.

 Furthermore:
 - Diversify your Social Media and prevent Twitter from [monopolizing your Social Capital](https://twitter.com/k3vk4/status/1564781834193539073)